Summary of our Family HandbookUPDATED: l2/l2/23

 - Individual parent/teacher meetings

-- Preschool Parent Meetings
+- Preschool Parent Meetings 1-2 a year

 - The Annual General Meeting

 - Notices/flyers put on the door or in the foyer

 - Newsletters (generally 1 to 2 per term)

 The Preschool Program

 At Emmerick Street Community Preschool we believe that an early childhood curriculum does not simply refer to the teaching of specific facts or information, rather it includes the processes that are connected to learning and teaching, as well as the intentions of the early childhood professional and learner.
 This idea is reiterated by the educators of Reggio Emilia in the North of Italy, who view the child as an active participant in their own learning.
 At Emmerick Street, we are highly inspired and influenced by the philosophies and practices of the educators of Reggio Emilia.

 Our program relates to all aspects of children’s experiences whilst at the Preschool and involves both planned and spontaneous activities.
 The Preschool’s programming style is guided by the Early Years Learning Framework for Australia.